 The formation of Empire marked the end of indiscriminate electrical development in the area, and was the beginning of a construction program designed to meet the needs of a growing region.
 The vision of the New York financiers who invested in this area is still alive today.
 Hoping to develop a financially feasible venture, they referred to this region as “Little Empire” to denote their pride in New York, the Empire State.
 To this day, the name Empire represents the history of mining development in this area.

 At the time of its organization, Empire had 109 miles of transmission line, 8 megawatts of generating capacity, and 2,400 customers.
-Today, the Company utilizes over 1,200 miles of transmission line and over 1,300 megawatts of capacity to serve over 167,000 customers.
+Today, the Company utilizes about 1,300 miles of transmission line and over 1,300 megawatts of capacity to serve over 167,000 customers.

 As industry grew and families moved into the four-state region, the demand for electrical power grew as well.
 Power for Empire was first produced from generation at the Lowell and Redings Mill hydroelectric plants.
 Soon, however, the demand for more generation became evident.

 In the summer of 1909, work began on the Riverton Generating Station.
 Nine months later, it was complete.
 One of the generators at the plant was dubbed “Old Kate.”
 Kate was famous for supplying power to the St. Louis World’s Fair in 1904.
 Today, the Riverton Plant is still in operation, generating 286 megawatts of electricity.
 During the historic floods of 1993, overflow from Spring River flooded the plant.
 After this event, measures were enacted to minimize damage should future flooding occur.
 In 2007, Riverton greatly increased its capacity with the installation of Riverton Unit 12.
 This natural gas-fueled turbine is highly efficient and produces low emissions.
 With its six turbines, Riverton is one of the oldest operational power plants in the United States.